Sumeru (Genshin Impact)

-Sumeru (须弥) is a fictional nation in the video game Genshin Impact, developed by miHoYo.
+Sumeru (/ˌsu:ˈmaeˌru:/, 须弥 (Xūmí)) is a fictional nation in the video game Genshin Impact, developed by miHoYo.
 The region officially opened to players with the release of version 3.0 on August 24, 2022.
 Located in the central and west portions of the continent of Teyvat, Sumeru consists of rainforest and desert areas.
-Its ideal is based on wisdom, and its Archon is Buer, also known as Lesser Lord Kusanali.
 It also serves as the primary setting for chapter 3 of the game's storyline.

-Sumeru is based on the Islamic Golden Age, ancient India, ancient Egypt, and Persia.
-And its cultural designs draw inspiration from Egyptian mythology, Indian, and Persian epics.
-Its music features Middle Eastern and South Asian instruments.
+Sumeru is based on ancient India, ancient Egypt, and ancient Persia.
+Its cultural designs are inspired by Egyptian and Persian mythologies, as well as Indian epic poetry, and its music features Middle Eastern and South Asian instruments.
 The region's unique stage design, new gameplay, and storyline have garnered considerable attention and critical analysis.
 Some consider Sumeru to be miHoYo's best-designed location to date, and its gameplay and exploration mechanics have also received positive reviews.
 However, critics have also criticized Sumeru's design for cultural appropriation and stereotyping.

 Creation and design

 Scenes and gameplay

 At a conference in July 2022, miHoYo first disclosed information about Sumeru.
 Sumeru is the fourth nation to be released among the seven nations of Teyvat featured in the game, and could be divided into rainforest and desert sections.
 The rainforest areas are composed of trees and mountains covered with vegetation.
 In order to show the humid tropical scenery, the scene designers referred to many different types of plants in tropical regions.
 The desert area is composed of dust storms, oases and ruins.
 The purpose of this scene design was to show the natural charm of the scenery while incorporating fantastical elements.

 The development team designed Sumeru based on the two opposing concepts of "life" and "decay".
 The gameplay design of the rainforest area is centered on concepts such as life and growth, while incorporating the element of Dendro.
 The design of the Dendro element that is core to Sumeru is developed around the three concepts of catalysis, wisdom and life, and these concepts are displayed in combat, design and mechanisms within the game.

 Sumeru's design was inspired by Middle Eastern and Indian culture.
 The names of people and places in the rainforest are mainly influenced by Indian culture.
 The forest spirits in the rainforest, known as Aranara, have Sanskrit influences in their cultural design, with references to the Indian epics Ramayana and Mahabharata.
 The desert area is mainly influenced by ancient Egyptian culture, with the pyramid-like tomb of King Deshret and the settlement of Aaru Village being key locations in Sumeru's lore.
-Characters from the desert area are also designed with Egyptian mythology in mind.
 There are several references to Persia in Sumeru and its characters as well.